 Phone: (07) 4069 4198 | Fax: (07) 4090 0347

-Mabuygiw Ngurpay Lag Primary school uses appropriate research based pedagogical frameworks such as Tagai’s signature pedagogy Explicit Teaching, Direct Instruction, BIDBIU (Break it down, build it up) and inquiry based education to assist with delivering and differentiating learning for individual students and their need to equitably access learning and assessment.
+Mabuygiw Ngurpay Lag uses appropriate research-based pedagogical frameworks such as Tagai’s signature pedagogy, Explicit Teaching, Direct Instruction, BIDBIU (Break it down, build it up) and inquiry based education to assist with delivering and differentiating learning for individual students and their need to equitably access learning and assessment.

 Our Primary curriculum programs are aligned to ACARA (Australian National Curriculum) standards: C2C Year 4-6 Mathematics & Spelling, C2C History & Geography, Primary Connection Science, Language for Learning (L4L) English, Big Write Program, ACARA English and Mathematic units, RoleM Mathematics Program for Preps to Year 3, and QCAR The Arts & Technology programs.
 Our Direct Instruction programs include Spelling Mastery and Cars & Stars.

 Our school offers Language and Culture, where our students learn Mabuyag Island's traditional language and the cultural protocols and expectations.

 The Bible, Mabuyag Island cultural protocols and expectations as well as departmental Standards of Practice and Code of Conduct uphold the Christian and ‘gud paisan’ ethos that underlies the expected YUMI culture and systems of our campus.
 Our Restorative Practices approach to relationships acknowledges that healthy relationships are vital for our lives, our learning, and our school community.
 Our aim is for students to develop a sense of responsibility for their own behaviour and an understanding of how the way in which they treat others has consequences that can either enhance or harm relationships.